-4. An improved model
+6. An improved model

-This section discusses the need for improvements to the generic consumer protection framework in Australia - with an emphasis on the development of best practice in co-regulation - and specific improvements in the telecommunications sector.
+his section discusses the need for improvements to the generic consumer protection framework in Australia - with an emphasis on the development of best practice in coregulation - and specific improvements in the telecommunications sector.

-4.1.
+6.1.
 Need for whole of government approach to consumer policy development